WestDRI/autumnschool22/content/bash/bash-01-intro.md

 commands are often very cryptic, and this is by design to avoid too much typing.

 We use the Unix shell because it is very powerful, great for automation and for creating reproducible workflows, and is necessary to work on larger Unix systems. *Bash* is one of many Unix shell implementations out there.
-It is a default on Compute Canada systems, but you can easily switch to a different shell such as *tcsh*, *zsh*, etc. The main difference between these is a slight change in the command syntax.
+It is a default on the Alliance systems, but you can easily switch to a different shell such as *tcsh*, *zsh*, etc. The main difference between these is a slight change in the command syntax.

 For the hands-on work, we have set up a small training cluster *bobthewren.c3.ca* that features the same software setup as our real production clusters.
 In the ["Introduction to HPC"](../../hpc-menu) course you will